 One particular feature we’d like to call out is IPVanish’s connect on-demand feature.
 When enabled, the VPN will automatically turn on if the device connects to an untrusted network.
 That certainly takes the guesswork out of things, and the next time you’re working away at your favorite café, you don’t have to worry about who might be lurking around on their public WiFi.

 That said, the app was pretty much a boiled-down version of the desktop experience.
-That’s not necessarily a bad thing, but there weren’t as many settings to tweak, and we felt like we didn’t have as much control over things.
+That’s not necessarily a bad thing, but there weren’t as many settings to tweak when compared to, say, NordVPN’s app.
+Then again, Nord delivers one of the best mobile experiences in the game (read all about it in our NordVPN price roundup).

 Overall we were really pleased with the IPVanish VPN mobile experience.
 We certainly felt more protected connecting to networks beyond our home’s wireless.
 But we had one last thing to check out before we could make a definitive call on this service — where’s that storage that was included with our subscription?